 In some tales it is Raven who stole the sacred fire and placed it in the Sky for all the world to share it’s warmth and light.
 In others, it is the trickster Raven who accidentally brings the human race into being, and thus must assume a certain responsibility for our teaching.
 It is said this is why you can find crows just about anywhere that there are people.
 Some stories would make these midnight messengers the bearers of bad tidings or death…but what is death to a master shapeshifter like these fine fellows?
 Just another turn of the Wheel and another trick to be mastered.
 The ultimate Change.

 In the Tarot, the Death card represents Change which may tell you something about how pleasantly people tend to view that subject!
 Whether it is simply their coloring, their role as messengers of change, or even their simple tendency to make a meal of convenient carrion, Crows and Ravens are not typically viewed with a friendly eye.
 Personally, I often think that the preoccupation and fear of both Death and Change is a great waste of our time.
 We’re here to live and learn, not fixate on a single aspect of Life.
-Well balanced Crow and Raven people view the entire cycle of Life and Death with a healthy chunk of humor, which enables them to get through difficult times that might crush a more delicate person.

 “He who doesn’t fear death dies only once.”
 Giovanni Falcone